Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Personnel may not falsely file a report against an individual, claim to be a witness in an infraction, or forge any evidence.
 In addition, personnel may not abstain from questioning to either protect the infractor or intend to cause defamation.*

+*b) All personnel are forbidden from fabricating false reports on departmental members stating they violated internal regulations to a departmental high command member.*

 b) Any Corporation Personnel may not abstain from reporting any Article of Service violations in exchange of any benefits and/or incentives.
 In addition, Corporation Personnel may not attempt to, or succeed in, preventing one from reporting any violations.

 6) All Corporation Personnel are forbidden from directly, or indirectly, impersonating any personnel or hostile forces, within any Nova Corporation Site, neither it should be done on any communications platform of the Nova Corporation.
 Impersonation of personnel or hostile forces includes the following actions: